CADD-SC/P-gp-Substrates-Prediction-Model/README.md

 **Output:**

-Our model generates output in binary value (1 or 0), where 1 indicates compound to be permeable, while 0 indicates non-permeable
+Our model generates output in binary value (1 or 0), where 1 indicates compound to be substrate, while 0 indicates non-substrate

-**Please ensure that all the necessary files (P_gp_subs.pkl, data_preprocessing.py, scaler, features.txt, inputfile.csv) are kept in the working directory.**
+**Please ensure that all the necessary files (P_gp_subs.pkl, data_preprocessing.py, scaler, features.txt, inputfile.csv) are kept in the working directory**